-The node can be configured to either participate or not participate in a dynamic routing protocol over the upstream interface, according to the deployment model.
+Nodes that receive delegated prefixes can be configured to either participate or not participate in a dynamic routing protocol over the upstream interface, according to the deployment model.
 When there are many nodes on the upstream link, dynamic routing protocol participation might be impractical due to scaling limitations, and may also be exacerbated by factors such as node mobility.